What Are The Least Popular IB Subjects in 2025?

 • The Arts and Interdisciplinary groups are smallest overall.
 These groups have significantly lower total enrolment than Sciences or Individuals and Societies.

-There are many reasons you might be researching the least popular IB subjects.
+There are many reasons to research the least popular IB subjects.

 • You're worried about support.
 If only a handful of students take a subject, will there be decent resources?
 Will your teacher know it well?
 These are fair concerns.

 • You want to stand out.
-Maybe you're thinking about taking something unusual to make your university application more interesting.
-That's actually pretty smart thinking.
+You're thinking about taking something unusual to make your university application more interesting.
+That's smart thinking.

 • You're concerned about university recognition.
 Does taking a rare subject hurt your chances?
 Will universities even know what it is?